AaronMHurst/python_egaf/README.md

 # Running the software

-After the installation the `pyEGAF` scripts can be ran from any location by importing the package and making an instance of the `EGAF` class:
+Following installation, the `pyEGAF` scripts can be ran from any location by importing the package and making an instance of the `EGAF` class:

 ```Bash
 $ python